14 Combined Loads

 14.2.2 Assessing Bending Stress Signs For Generalized Bending Stress Equation

 The sign on each of the two bending stress terms in Equation 14.1 needs to be determined by inspection of the bending direction.
 In Section 9.1, we saw that a bending moment around the horizontal axis causes the normal stress to vary along the vertical axis of the cross-section.
 In Section 9.3, we saw that a bending moment around the vertical axis causes normal stress to vary across the horizontal axis of the cross section.
-Which side is in tension versus compression in each case depends on the direction (clockwise versus counterclockwise) of the bending moment as well as the orientation of the body.
+Which side is in tension versus compression in each case depends on the direction (clockwise versus counterclockwise) of the bending moment as well as the location of the point on the body.

-If we can visualize the expected bending due to loading, we can assess if a point will be the “inside” of the bend (compression) or on the “outside” of the bend (tension).
+If we can visualize the expected bending direction due to loading, we can assess if a point will be on the “inside” of the bend (compression) or on the “outside” of the bend (tension).
 For example, in Figure 14.4, the rightwards horizontal force results in bending around the V axis of the cross-section.
 The direction of the bending is such that all points to the right of the V axis on the cross-section are on the inside of the bend (compression) and all points to the left of the V axis on the cross-section are on the outside of the bend (tension).

 In Figure 14.5, the force in the V direction results in a bending moment around the H axis.
 The direction of the bending is such that all points above the H axis on the cross-section are on the inside of the bend (compression) and all points below the H axis on the cross-section are on the outside of the bend (tension).